felipecastrosales/Happy/README.md

 <h2 align="center">Layout 🎨</h2>

    <p align="center">
-      The Layout was developed by <a href="https://instagram.com/tiagoluchtenberg">Tiago Luchtenberg</a>,and you can access it on Figma, just click <a href="https://www.figma.com/file/XYb2tha1gU5M8vTwTUmjNx/Happy-Web-(Copy)?node-id=0%3A1">here</a>!
+      The Layout was developed by <a href="https://instagram.com/tiagoluchtenberg">Tiago Luchtenberg</a>, and you can access it on Figma, just click <a href="https://www.figma.com/file/XYb2tha1gU5M8vTwTUmjNx/Happy-Web-(Copy)?node-id=0%3A1">here</a>!
    </p>

 ---